MarkusThill/GitHubPagesWorking/_posts/2017-10-06-a-generalization-of-the-vector-cross-product.md

 which is exactly the same as we have already noted in the beginning.

-Note that the base package in $$R$$ provides a function $$crossprod()$$ which, however, does not compute the cross product as described in this blog post.
+Note that the base package in $$R$$ provides a function `crossprod()` which, however, does not compute the cross product as described in this blog post.
 For this reason I provide a $$R$$-function here, which efficiently computes the cross product for arbitrary dimensions.

 {% highlight R %}
 opX <- function(...) {